PolymeshAssociation/cdd-onboarding/README.md

 e.g. `npx nx $CMD` can be shortened to `nx $CMD` with a single execution of `npm i -g nx`

+### Docker Compose

+A docker-compose environment is provided.
+Use `docker compose up` to start a local developer environment

+Use `cp .env.sample .env`, and then edit `.env` to control the environment

 ### Understand this workspace

 Run `nx graph` to see a diagram of the dependencies of the projects.